alireza787b/mavsdk_vtol_transition/README.md

 ```

 This command runs the transition using the `dive_pitch_program.yaml` configuration and sets the transition yaw angle to `90` degrees.
+Depends on configured pitch program, you might need to adjust the PX4 pitch failure detection failsafe.

 ## Safety Notice